rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 4. **Turn off the game's own FXAA, sharpen, depth of field & AO/SSAO/HBAO options** (if it has them).
 	- Some games do not have individual options, but have a single "post-processing" setting.
 Setting that to the lowest value will probably disable them all.
 5. Call up ReShade's interface in game and enable Glamarye_Fast_Effects ("Home" key by default)
 6. Check if depth buffer is working and set up correctly.
-If it's not available then disable the Depth of field and Ambient Occlusion effects for a small performance improvement.
+If it's not available then Depth of field, Ambient Occlusion, Detect Menus and Detect Sky won't work - disable them.
 	- Use the built-in "Debug: show depth buffer" to check it's there.
 Close objects should be black and distant ones white.
 	- Use "Debug: show depth and FXAA edges" to check it's aligned.
+	- If it isn't right see [Marty McFly's Depth Buffer guide](https://github.com/martymcmodding/ReShade-Guide/wiki/The-Depth-Buffer).
 7. (Optional) Adjust based on personal preference and what works best & looks good in the game.
 	- Note: turn off "performance mode" in Reshade (bottom of panel) to configure, Turn it on when you're happy with the configuration.